AnyChart: License

 AnyChart is free for non-profit use and requires a paid license for use in commercial software.
 Its source code is open on GitHub since release 7.13.0.
 The library's graphics rendering engine is available under the free BSD license; it was tweaked from AnyChart and open-sourced as a separate JavaScript API under the name of GraphicsJS in 2016.

 Awards

 AnyChart has industry awards.
-In 2016, ProgrammableWeb named it one of the most interesting big data and analytics APIs, and the CIOReview magazine included it in the top 20 data visualization tools.
+In 2016, ProgrammableWeb named it one of the most interesting big data and analytics APIs.

 In 2018, AnyChart won a DEVIES award at DeveloperWeek in California for the Best Innovation in JavaScript Technology.